codzy-ds/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

+Add a column with label *weekday*  and *weekend* and aggregate the mean value per interval and the new column.
+Produce a graph faceted by the new column (typeOfDay).

 ```r
 activityNARep$typeOfDay <- ifelse(weekdays(as.Date(activityNARep$date,"%Y-%m-%d")) %in% c("dimanche", "samedi"), "weekend", "weekday")
 stepsIntervalPerTypeOfDay <- aggregate(steps~interval+typeOfDay, activityNARep, FUN=mean)